catderohan/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals

  The most successful projects had a goal lower than $1k with a success rate of 76%.
 Also, Over ½ of the kickstarter projects had a goal between $1k and $5k with a 73% rate.
 Any  campaigns over 50k, 88% of them failed.
-I can conclude within this data, the lower the campaign the higher the success rate.
+I can conclude within this data, the lower the campaign goal the higher the success rate.
 Lastly, it’s best to keep goal range for plays below 5k.
 Louise goal was $2,885 which is within range but still higher than the median goal of plays at $3,000.
-I’d recommend Louise lowering her goal closer to the 2k range.
+I’d recommend Louise lowering her goal closer to the 2k range to have increased her chance of a successful campaign.

 - What are some limitations of this dataset?

  I didn’t feel this was an apples to apples comparison.
-I would have used just 2016 kickstarter plays campaigns in the US to fully compare Louise’s results to other similar kickstarter play campaigns
+I would have used just 2016 kickstarter plays campaigns in the US to fully compare Louise’s results to other similar kickstarter play campaigns.

 - What are some other possible tables and/or graphs that we could create?